Thinking of joining an MLM? Read the truth behind the ‘income opportunity’

-As we mentioned earlier, MLMs exploit the weak and vulnerable with promises of ‘income opportunities’.
+As we mentioned earlier, MLMs appear to exploit the weak and vulnerable with promises of ‘income opportunities’.
 And one group who is a dream come true for MLMs is mums.
 Here’s why:

 - Our confidence is often low, making us more vulnerable.

-- We’re ask often looking for ways out of the 9-5 treadmill.
+- We’re often looking for ways out of the 9-5 treadmill.

 - We’d love to earn money from home in hours that suit us.